JimDesu/basis-lang/README.md

 Enum values are referenced via `EnumName[itemName]` in expressions.

 Enumerations are compile-time constants — read-only values fixed at module compile time.
 As such, they are the language's one principled exception to the no-non-local-state principle.
 Whether the constructed values are built up-front at module load or on-demand at first reference is an implementation-dependent concern.

+### 5.10 Alignment: `.align`

+Basis never aligns anything behind your back — if a layout matters, you declare it, and it becomes part of the type. `.align 64` (bytes) or `.align CacheLine` (to `sizeof` of a type) sits in a declaration's preamble: on a field, or on a whole `.record`, `.object`, or `.domain`.
+On a compound field the alignment is **per element** — `.align 64 [4]Counter` strides each counter to its own cache line, tail included, which is the whole false-sharing cure in one annotation.
+Records stay packed unless you say otherwise; declared padding is deterministic and zero-filled, so an aligned value's bytes still serialize completely.
+And because alignment is part of the type, `.align 64 [4]Counter` and plain `[4]Counter` are *different datatypes*: crossing between them is always explicit — a `-<` view where the payload is contiguous, an element-wise constructor otherwise — never a silent coercion.
+Together with `.restrict` (§6.6), subrange views (§5.1), the index-pool idiom (§5.7), and the selector enum (§9.2), this rounds out the performance kit: contiguous data, declared layout, checked no-aliasing, and no chases you didn't ask for.

 ## 6. Parameters and Mode Markers